sean1832/FileOrganizer/Readme.md

 # File Organizer

-:computer: A simple console application to organize files by their extensions.
+:robot: A simple console application to organize files by their extensions.
 (This is my first repository on github, enjoy! :blush: )
 ## How to setup
 1. [**Download all files for application**](https://github.com/sean1832/Organizer/tree/master/FileOrganizer/deploy).